tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2018-11-03-kpw-arena-11-podwojne-zagrozenie.md

 #### Build-up

 * One of the original teams was to be [Gracjan Korpo](@/w/gracjan-korpo.md) and [Moloch](@/w/moloch.md).
-However, the day before the event, Gracjan posted a video on the event's page, stating he's not going to appear, and prefers going after the main title, worn by [Ron Corvus](@/w/ron-corvus.md) at the time.
+However, the day before the event, Gracjan posted a video on the event's page, stating he's not going to appear, and prefers going after the main title, held by [Ron Corvus](@/w/ron-corvus.md) at the time.
 Moloch would enter the tournament alone.
-* [Robert Star](@/w/robert-star.md) is still forced to wrestle for Kawaleria, a position he was more and more uncomfortable in
+* [Robert Star](@/w/robert-star.md) is still forced to wrestle for Kawaleria, a position he was more and more uncomfortable in.

 {% card() %}
 - ["[Kamil Aleksander](@/w/kamil-aleksander.md), [Peter Pannache](@/w/peter-pannache.md)",